dalesnail/crow/README.md

 ---

-#### *Note - this is not currently in a state for use if you somehow manage to stumble upon this.
+#### *Note - this is not currently in a state for other users, if you somehow manage to stumble upon this.
 It is currently just a personal project*

 ---